starzel/buildout/README.txt

         include "<path to your buildout>/etc/varnish4.vcl";

     A ``systemctl restart varnish`` should activate the new config.
-To use one varnish with serveral vhosts, see the ``Varnish with multiple sites``
+To use one varnish installation with serveral vhosts, see the ``Varnish with multiple sites`` section below.

 ``Loadbalancer (Nginx)``
     Another Nginx spreads the requests to several Zeoclients, here is a minimal config.
-In production you can look again at the `demo.plone.de project <https://github.com/collective/demo.plone.de/blob/master/templates/nginx.conf>`_
+In production you can look at the `demo.plone.de project <https://github.com/collective/demo.plone.de/blob/master/templates/nginx.conf>`_

     .. code-block:: ini